A Second Person May Have Been Cured Of HIV

-Scientists believe that an anonymous patient in London, England may have been "cured" of the human immunodeficiency virus (HIV), after a stem-cell transplant seemingly cleared him of the virus.
+Scientists believe that an anonymous patient in London may have been "cured" of the human immunodeficiency virus (HIV), after a stem-cell transplant seemingly cleared him of the virus.
 Although it's too soon to officially say this patient is "cured," researchers say the case is promising and a game-changer.

 This is only the second time this has happened in the history of the global AIDS epidemic, and it’s thanks to a complex treatment that was initially used in 2009 on someone who was referred to as "the Berlin patient."
 Now, with the recent success of "the London patient," there’s hope that this procedure can be replicated for other HIV patients.